 - Redemption Ark – The sequel to Revelation Space, in which many questions are, err, resolved, or then again maybe not.
 Several hundred years in the future, the Inhibitors are back after eons, Their objective seems to be to eradicate sentient life.
 Scary scary scary.

-- Chasm City – The schizo prequel to Revelation Space, which scales back quite a bit from the epic back story and gives up a very convoluted story of a man and his quest for identity.
+- Chasm City – The schizo prequel to Revelation Space, which scales back quite a bit from the epic back story and gives up a very convoluted plot of a man and his quest for identity.
 Good reading but does lose itself a little in the identity crisis of a very screwed up psyche.

 There is a sequel to Redemption Ark, called Absolution Gap, but I have never gotten around to it.
 While I am sure it is great, I am also sure it won’t be very cheerful.